srmbackisdeveloper/FIFA-footballers-articles/README.md

 ## Project
-Guys, consider this as main part because we will talk about the project itself.
+Let's talk about the project itself.
 The repository 'djangoProject3' contains the main python files.
 Mainly, the files 'settings.py' and 'urls.py' are manageable and helpful.

 The repository 'footballers' called as application (app), contains the same python files with optionally added 'models.py' and 'admin.py' files.